Welcome Project Inspire Soccer Teams!

 • What reports are needed for players with Intellectual Disability

-Players with Intellectual Disability including Autism with Intellectual Disability (IQ 75 or lower) need to provide psychological reports with IQ and Adaptive Behavior assessments.
+Players with Intellectual Disability including Autism with Intellectual Disability need to provide psychological reports with IQ and Adaptive Behavior assessments. that show IQ of 75 or lower & significant limitations in at least one domain in Adaptive Behavior (with onset before age 22).

 National Eligibility required to play in the Project Inspire League can usually be confirmed using a wider range of previous assessments such as: WISC, WAIS, Stanford Binet, CTONI-2, KAIT, KBIT-2, Leiter-3, RIAS, SIT-R3, TONI-4, UNIT, etc for IQ.
 And ABAS or Vineland for Adaptive Behavior (BASC can also be helpful).